tlnels/docker-stuff/README.md

 # Wordpress
 Lessons learned:
 * For small sites, probably its just easiest to load the database and data files right in the compose directory.
 The `.gitignore` has been updated to ignore these folders based on my conventions.
+* My blog is small enough that reinstalling into a new database and importing the post XML was easier than restoring from DB which seemed to fail because of the lack of dockerization and missing files.

 ## Issues and Workarounds
 1. SVG Support Missing